Family Resources Survey: History

 The FRS is designated by the UK Statistics Authority as "Accredited Official Statistics" (known formerly as "National Statistics").
 This means that the FRS has been assessed by the Office for Statistics Regulation as meeting the necessary standards of trustworthiness, quality and value.

+From the survey year 2024 to 2025, the FRS adopts an improved approach by using administrative data instead of survey responses for major state benefits and tax credits.
+The same approach has also been applied to all survey years from 2021 onwards.

 Methodology and scope

-Interviews are usually carried out on a face-to-face basis in the home.
+Interviews are usually carried out on a face-to-face basis in the home, with telephone interviewing permissible in order to maximise household participation.
 Wherever possible, all adult residents aged 16 and older are interviewed.
 The reference period is based on the financial year (April to March) with interviews taking place at all times during the year.
 Only a single interview takes place i.e. there is no revisit or ‘wave’ aspect to the FRS.

 Several steps are taken to ensure that the achieved sample is nationally representative.
 These include: stratification of the issued sample, to ensure an even spread of richer versus poorer areas; and weighting of the achieved sample, via several control factors, to ensure an even spread of Council Tax bands and ages of respondents.

 Within that framework, the areas selected for the FRS is made at random.
 Any postcode in the United Kingdom might be selected for the FRS.

 Households who take part receive a £10 Post Office voucher, as a token of appreciation.
 Note that the survey sample excludes those living in communal settings (hostels, student halls of residence, care homes, prisons and the like) as they are not "private" households.

 Survey results

 The FRS data is released annually, around February/March, at GOV.UK.
 The exact release date will be indicated at GOV.UK with four or more week's notice.

-The most recent results were published on March 27 2025, based on interviews between April 2023 and March 2024.
+The most recent results were published on March 26 2026, based on interviews between April 2024 and March 2025.

-The release includes a comprehensive Background & methodology section, and also a statistical report.
+The release includes a comprehensive Background & methodology section, Quality assessment report, and also a statistical report.
 The report has several chapters which highlight the breadth of information the FRS collects, as well as changes since the previous year's release.
 The chapters included are: Income and State Support, Tenure (including housing costs), Disability, Carers, Pensions, Savings & Investments, Self-Employment, Household Food Security and Food Bank Usage, and Childcare.

 DWP reviews the survey results and uses the data from the FRS in its Policy Simulation Model (PSM) in order to evaluate existing policies and costing policy options.
 Furthermore, the FRS supplies data which is incorporated in the analysis of patterns of benefit receipt and benefit forecasting.